jcerdenia/joshuacerdenia/README.md

 ### Hi, I'm Joshua.

-I'm a software developer working primarily with JavaScript frameworks such as React, Angular, and NestJS.
-I'm also interested in Android development with Kotlin.
-Lately I'm getting more into Python.
+I'm a full-stack developer working primarily with JavaScript and Python frameworks.
+I also have a side interest in Android development.

 Outside tech, I'm a composer of chamber and orchestral music.
-Find me at [cerdenia.com](https://cerdenia.com) (music) and [garden.cerdenia.com](https://garden.cerdenia.com) (everything else).
+Find me at [cerdenia.com](https://cerdenia.com) (music) and [j.cerdenia.com](https://garden.cerdenia.com) (personal).

 <!--
 **joshuacerdenia/joshuacerdenia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.